noamrubin22/finalproject/DESIGN.md

 For example:

       1. The frequency is increased within the synthesizer by 20%
-      2. Values in the array should all be multiplied by 1.20
+      2. Values in the frequency-array should all be multiplied by 1.20
-      3. Frequency barchart will be updated
+      3. Frequency barchart should be updated

 The same should happen for the wavelength / shape visualization.

+### Changing themes
+In order to give the user the possibility to change in between themes I will create 3 different themes in CSS.
+Those themes will differ from each other in color and/or visualization shapes.
+Changing between the themes will happen through a function changeTheme() that clears and adds the CSS classes according to the chosen theme.